 Cloudy and gray looking, it’s filled with starch, which brings some creaminess and helps to bind the sauce to the pasta.

 Pro tip: use the minimum amount of water possible when you’re cooking the pasta to concentrate the starch.

 Why don’t they tell you this on the box?!

-I wouldn’t go out of my way to make this substitution, but it works well enough when you don’t have regular milk to hand (or one of the above ingredients).
+I wouldn’t go out of my way to make this substitution, but it works well enough when you don’t have regular milk to hand (or don’t drink regular milk).

 Almond milk is one of the many types of alternative milks you may have in your refrigerator or cupboard.
-But unlike others, almond milk has quite a distinctive and sweet taste.
+But unlike others, almond milk has quite a distinctive taste.

 Along with soya milk, this is the only other alternative milk I’ve tried as a substitute.

 The flavor is just way too distinctive to go well in such a savory and cheesy dish.